-Stage 2 - Duplicate Check Edits
+Stage 3 - Duplicate Check Edits

-Prior to performing duplicate checking, DDPS looks up the reported HICN to confirm that it exists in the Medicare Beneficiary Database (MBD).
-If the HICN is valid, DDPS then searches for an active record on file with matching data in the following seven key fields: HICN, Service Provider ID, Service Provider ID Qualifier, Prescription/Service Reference Number, Date of Service (DOS), Fill Number, and Dispensing Status.
+Prior to performing duplicate checking, DDPS looks up the reported HICN to confirm that it exists in the CMS databases.
+If the HICN is valid, cross-reference information is returned to allow an accurate match on beneficiary (a beneficiary may have more than one HICN).
+DDPS then searches for an active record on file with matching data in the following six key fields: Service Provider ID, Service Provider ID Qualifier, Prescription/Service Reference Number, Date of Service (DOS), Fill Number, and Dispensing Status.
 DDPS rejects any matches as duplicates.

-Stage 3 - Field-to-Field Edits
+Stage 4 - Field-to-Field Edits

-Following the edits on the individual fields and the edits to determine if a record is not a duplicate, DDPS begins logical edits which compare fields against each other.
+Following the edits to determine if a record is not a duplicate, DDPS begins logical edits which compare fields against each other.
 Examples include: